Super LiDAR Intensity for Robotic Perception: Experiment

 \subsubsection{Loop Closure Detection}

-To validate the effectiveness of our method, we adopt the approach of\cite{shan2021robust} but replace the high-resolution reflectance data acquired by high-cost LiDAR with the dense reflectance images generated by our method using Livox MID-360.
-Specifically, \cite{shan2021robust} extracts ORB feature descriptors\cite{rublee2011orb} from reflectance images for loop closure detection.
+To validate the effectiveness of our method, we adopt the approach of\cite{shan2021robust} but replace the high-resolution intensity data acquired by high-cost LiDAR with the dense intensity images generated by our method using Livox MID-360.
+Specifically, \cite{shan2021robust} extracts ORB feature descriptors from intensity images for loop closure detection.
 These descriptors are then represented as bag-of-words vectors for querying loop closures.
 After retrieving a candidate match, ORB descriptor matching is performed, and outliers are removed using PnP RANSAC\cite{fischler1981random} for verification.
 We conducted experiments in three distinct environments under two lighting conditions: daytime and nighttime (Fig. \ref{fig:Place re-id}), using data collected under varying conditions to assess the generalization capability of our approach.
 Because the adopted loop closure detection method\cite{shan2021robust} is not based on deep learning, for a fair comparison, we compared our loop closure detection results with other non-deep-learning methods, including \cite{wang2020lidar, wang2020intensity}, which are representative LiDAR-descriptor based methods.
-The results in Table \ref{tab:loop} demonstrate that our method consistently outperforms competing approaches, maintaining reliable performance despite environmental and illumination changes.
+The results in Table \ref{tab:loop} demonstrate that our method consistently outperforms other approaches, maintaining reliable performance despite changes in illumination.